jtltgl/Grade/README.md

 Win = Winning Time;
 Loss = Length Loss By in decimals (ex.
 3 1/2 equals 3.5);

-Note : Time is entered without colon and superscript is entered with a decimal from racing form.
+Note : Time is entered without colon and superscript is entered with a decimal from racing form;